openshift/enhancements/enhancements/machine-api/control-plane-machine-set.md

 CRD and may evolve it at a later date by adding the additional fields required to satisfy the Machine template within Cluster API.

-As Cluster API expects a `machineTemplate` field within the Control Plane Provider, we are using `template` for the Machine API Machine template and will be able to add the Cluster API Machine template at a later date.
-We are aiming to implement the operator in a way such that it would be able to manage the Machines as either Machine API or Cluster API Machines.
-We expect that the `machineTemplate` and `template` (Cluster API and Machine API templates) will be mutually exclusive on the `ControlPlaneMachineSet` spec, in plain terms, a user is expected to configure their `ControlPlaneMachineSet` as either a Machine API or Cluster API `ControlPlaneMachineSet` and the operator will determine based on which template is present, how it should manage the Machines.
+The `template` within the `spec` is designed such that we can add additional supported machine types in the future.
+We will add a new struct `machines.<version>.cluster-x.k8s.io` to the discriminated union to allow users to specify the template for creating Cluster API machines via the `ControlPlaneMachineSet`.
+The templates for different machine types are mutually exclusive and as such, users will only be able to set one template type at a time.

+We are planning to synchronise and convert resources from Machine API to Cluster API resources as part of our Cluster API proof of concept.
+When converting resources, such as `MachineSets` and `Machines`, we will also convert the `ControlPlaneMachineSet` in the same manor.
+Users will be able to select whether they want the Machine API or Cluster API version of the resource to be authoritative, and therefore which should have controllers operate on it.

 The Control Plane Provider in Cluster API is also responsible for creating and maintaining a Kubeconfig file that the Cluster API components can use to manage resources within the guest cluster.
 Within the OpenShift Cluster API Technical